Konamiman/Sjasm/README.txt

   LD A,'"'
   LD A,"'"

+When running in Compass compatibility mode:
-In Compass compatibility mode the special constants "" and '' are recognized as being equal to zero.
+- The special constants "" and '' are recognized as being equal to zero.
+- There are no escape sequences, thus the backslash character, "\", is treated as any other character (so e.g. the following works: ld a,"\").

 Expressions